Ramallo massacre

-Doubts about the police behaviour arose after the whole country saw footage of the police special unit deliberately shooting the car with hostages inside.
+Doubts about police behaviour arose after the whole country saw footage of the police special unit deliberately shooting the car with hostages inside.
+The GEO was dissolved in the aftermath by Eduardo Duhalde.

 After the massacre, several government officials blamed the media coverage for the tragic outcome, accusing journalists of an unprofessional treatment of the news.
 The provincial governor Eduardo Duhalde claimed that negotiations may have been negatively affected by the police constant communication with radio and television reporters.

-On October 17, 1999, the Secretary of Justice and Security Buenos Aires, Carlos Soria, confirmed that police had acted as accomplices of the thieves who robbed the National Bank of Villa Ramallo, a fact which preceded the slaughter of two hostages and a criminal during the escape attempt.
-"There is, unfortunately, and as we all imagined, some police personnel directly involved," Soria told Radio América, Telam reported.
+On October 17, 1999, Secretary of Justice and Security Buenos Aires Carlos Soria confirmed that police had acted as accomplices of the thieves who robbed the National Bank of Villa Ramallo, a fact which preceded the slaughter of two hostages and a criminal during the escape attempt.
+"There is, unfortunately, and as we all imagined, some police personnel directly involved," Soria told Radio América, Télam reported.

+In 2002, the surviving assailant and six accomplices were sentenced at trial.
+In 2004, two police officers were sentenced for killing two of the hostages.